Блог

 Ultimate aim: calibrate expectations; avoid inflated costs; plan visits using verified insights.
 If possible, schedule a visit to verify claims on site.

-Start with a compact 45–50L main pack plus a 20L daypack, and use four packing cubes to separate clothing, electronics, and toiletries.
+Start with a compact 45–50L main pack plus a 20L daypack, and use four packing cubes to separate clothing, electronics and toiletries.
 Choose a single weatherproof shell, a warm compressible midlayer, and limit outfits to 5–6 items plus spare underwear for a week.
-This minimizes weight while staying versatile from wide city streets to damp train compartments.
+This minimises weight while staying versatile from wide city streets to damp train compartments.

 Core kit (concrete recommendations):